 A managed hosting service provider will usually handle upgrades for you.
 This is beneficial to many businesses that don’t want to have to invest the capital in making upgrades themselves.
 A potential downside is having to wait for upgrades to be undertaken.

-With the colocation option, you own the server yourself and are renting space in a data center facility.
+With colocation server hosting, you own the server yourself and are renting space in a data center facility.

 Some of the key features of colocation include: